bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 There are two distinct memory domains in this machine.
 The entire 4,096-node hypercube possesses a grand total of **32 Megabytes** of distributed SRAM--a mathematically perfect match to the original 1985 CM-1.

 However, the Linux host needs real breathing room.
-I gave the Zynq 4 Gigabytes of system RAM using two **Micron MT40A1G16TB-062E** DDR4 chips.
+I gave the Zynq 4 Gigabytes of system RAM using two **SK Hynix H5ANAG6NCJR-XNC** DDR4 chips.
+Each chip is a 16Gb (1Gb x16) DDR4-3200 die in a JEDEC-standard 96-ball FBGA.
+The XCZU2EG-2 speed grade caps the Zynq DDR controller at 2400 MT/s, so the Hynix chips run derated -- they're a faster bin than required, but the part is in stock at LCSC (C2960662) and pin-compatible with the JEDEC x16 ballout.

 ### Routing the Fly-By Topology
-Because the Zynq requires a 32-bit memory bus to run the OS efficiently, and each Micron chip is 16-bits wide (x16), I had to place two chips side-by-side.
+Because the Zynq requires a 32-bit memory bus to run the OS efficiently, and each DRAM chip is 16-bits wide (x16), I had to place two chips side-by-side.

 Routing this was a *pain*.